 Cleistocactus samaipatanus is a columnar cactus with lime green stems with 14 to 17 ribs and pale gold, up to 1.2 inches (3 cm) long spines.
 It grows up to 5 feet (1.5 m) tall.
 Flowers are brilliant red to pink, up to 2 inches (5 cm) long, and up to 1 inch (2.5 cm) in diameter.
 They appear in summer.
 Fruits are small, spherical, and red with white and brown wool.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-It is possible to propagate by cutting a small branch from a Cleistocactus and rooting it, but this inevitably leaves a disfiguring scar near the base of the main stem… – See more at: How to Grow and Care for Cleistocactus
+It is possible to propagate by cutting a small branch from a Cleistocactus and rooting it, but this inevitably leaves a disfiguring scar near the main stem's base.
+See more at How to Grow and Care for Cleistocactus.

 Native to Bolivia.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Subscribe now and be up to date with our latest news and updates.